bentlema/puppet-tutorial-pe/tutorial/docker/03-Install-Puppet-Master.md

      Verify root access on puppet.
      Verify that DNS is properly configured for puppet.
      Verify that your hardware meets requirements on puppet.
-     [puppet] We found 1,992 MB RAM.
-We recommend at least 4,096 MB.
      Verify that 127.0.0.1 has a PE installer that matches puppet's OS.
      Verify that '/opt' and '/var' contain enough free space on puppet.
      [puppet] Insufficient space in '/opt' (16 GB); we recommend at least 100 GB for a production environment.